Introduction to American Politics

 The papers will develop your skills in writing, research, and political analysis.
 When grading, I do take the quality of writing into account, applying the standards of Strunk and White.
 If you object to this approach, do not take this course – or anything else that I teach.

-The final examination will test your comprehension of the readings.
+The final examination will test your comprehension of the class sessions and readings.

 In addition to the required readings (below), I may also give you handouts and web links covering current events and basic factual information.
 The final will cover this material.